 Did your son make that final rebound to win his fifth grade basketball tournament?
-Or maybe your husband’s boss gave him an unexpected promotion?
 Perhaps your daughter finally aced her spelling test.
 Whatever the reason, it’s time to party!
 Trying to pull together an impromptu bash can get your creative juices flowing.
 But instead of racing off to the store for supplies, look around your house for a little inspiration – and a lot of fun.
+Take a look at six last-minute party ideas for kids.

 Supplies: dance music CD, plenty of energy